 Update your workflow

-Moving from TFVC to Git takes more than just migrating code.
-Your team needs understand how Git is different from TFVC and how these differences affect day-to-day work.
+Moving from a centralized version control system to Git is more than just migrating code.
+Your team needs training to understand how Git is different from your existing version control system and how these differences affect day-to-day work.
 Learn more.

 Get started with unlimited free private Git repos in Visual Studio Team Services.